zhongruiwang/memristor_RL/README.md

 # LICENSE

-Copyright (c) 2018,
-Department of Electrical and Computer Engineering, University of Massachusetts Amherst All rights reserved.
+Copyright (c) 2019 Department of Electrical and Computer Engineering, University of Massachusetts Amherst

 LICENSE